fgdorais/fgdorais.github.io/_archives/arithmetical-consequences-of-the-set-theoretic-multiverse.md

 ---

-[^1]: These designations differ from {% include p cite='Ham12b' %} since I wanted to use the emphasize how each one opposes the universe perspective.
+[^1]: These designations differ from {% include p.cite _='Ham12b' %} since I wanted to use the emphasize how each one opposes the universe perspective.
 Hamkins refers to the _Uncountability Mirage_ as the _Countability Principle_ and to the _Undefinability Mirage_ as _Absorption into L_.
-The _Finiteness Mirage_ is not present in {% include p cite='Ham12b' %} but the _Wellfoundedness Mirage_ takes this stronger form in {% include p cite='GitHam10p' %}.
+The _Finiteness Mirage_ is not present in {% include p.cite _='Ham12b' %} but the _Wellfoundedness Mirage_ takes this stronger form in {% include p.cite _='GitHam10p' %}.

 [^2]: Any primitive recursive coding will do.
 For example, every binary sequence $$\sigma$$ of length $$\ell$$ can be coded by the number $$\#\sigma = 2^{\ell} + \sigma(\ell-1)\cdot2^{\ell-1}+\cdots+\sigma(1)\cdot2+\sigma(0)$$ and a binary tree $$T$$ can then be coded by the set $$\set{\#\sigma : \sigma \in T}$$.
 A path through $$T$$ is then a set $$P$$ such that $$2^{\ell} + \sum_{k \lt \ell, k \in P} 2^k \in T$$ for every $$\ell.$$